NEUR0515/memgpt-va-ui/README.md

 ### Using the Application

-After running the server, the application is available at the /frontend endpoint.
+After running the server, you will need to register an account to begin talking to Jarvis.
 You can interact with J.A.R.V.I.S via text or voice.
 The app uses Elevenlabs for TTS